c0defather/iOSGesturizer/README.md

 Build and run the <i>FoodTrack</i> project in Xcode.
 Basically, we took an app provided in Apple's tutorials and applied iOSGesturizer to it.

-## Installation

-### The Pod Way

-Simply add the following line to your <code>Podfile</code>:

-	pod 'iOSGesturizer'

-### The Old School Way

-The simplest way to use iOSGesturizer with your application is to add iOSGesturizer folder as a framework in Builds Settings in your XCode project.

 ## Usage

 In AppDelegate class add the following line: